LaurentVeyssier/Analysis_AirBnB_Boston/README.md

 Using Shap library, we finally explore the influence of most influential features on price.
 These appear to be the room type, the capacity and various facility/service offering (paid-parking, fully-serviced, gym, elevator...).
 Such amenities justify pushing prices up.
 On the contrary, no private room implies a substantial discount.
 Finally, the property localization through latitude and longitude also has an influence, diminishing prices as we move away from the center.

 ![](assets/features_shap_values.png)

+# Project conclusion

+The regression model achieves a RMSE of 58 and explains over 75% of the price variance.
+We have identified most influential features and those having less impact.
+Based on these results, a new host, missing price-point references, could use our model and findings to better assess a realistic price and leverage specific amenities particularly valued by guests.

+As next steps for further analysis, it could be interesting to test fully-connected neural network or try to extend our approach to forecasting "daily" prices using the calendar dataset to also apprehend price seasonality.